simonprickett/simonprickett.github.io/_posts/2023-08-10-carbon-intensity-display-with-raspberry-pi-pico-and-pimoroni-gfx-pack.md

 ### Displaying the Data as a Graph

-The original idea was to show a breakdown of different fuel types as a horizontal bar graph.
-I figured it would look best with the fuel making up the greatest percentage having the longest bar and being at the top, then the others displayed in descending order.
-I spent a while looking for a way to configure the API to return the result sorted like this, and concluded that it doesn't do it.
-This seems like a flaw in the API but we can fix it on the device.
+The original idea was to show a breakdown of different energy sources as a horizontal bar graph.
+I figured it would look best with the source making up the greatest percentage having the longest bar and being at the top, then the others displayed in descending order.
+Remember the API doesn't return the energy sources in order, so we'll need to handle that here.

 We need to translate the percentages for each energy source into pixel widths so that they can be represented as horizontal bars on the screen.
 We want to leave some of the screen width as a border and to display the energy source name in, so we'll define some constants for start and end positions: